pulpdood/react-coding-challenge/README.md

 -   Add a hamburger menu for mobile
 -   Maybe group CSS by logical groupings instead of sorting alphabetically
 -   Use CORS to only allow the app to call the backend
+-   Clean up CSS, especially the tileImage styles which are a bit hacky
+-   Need to ensure tests are following best practices as I am new to front-end testing
+-   Write more thorough tests

+## Final thoughts

+I thoroughly enjoyed this challenge and found it fun and learnt a few things such as the DevOps side of things and enjoyed figuring stuff out.
+Thank you for taking your time to review this, hope to speak soon!